eightsmile/cfa/Portfolio.md

 #### Between Fundamental Model & Macro-Factor Model

+For the Multi-factor model, the intercept is the expected return (However, for the APT model, the intercept is the risk-free rate).

 A second distinction between macroeconomic multi-factor models and fundamental factor models is that with the former, we develop the factor (**surprise**) series first and then estimate the factor sensitivities through regressions.
 With the latter, we generally specify the factor sensitivities (attributes) first and then estimate the factor through regressions.

 - Macro Model - 1st calculate surprise 2nd calculate sensitivity.